 - How do both proofs relate to the Mean Value Theorem (or Rolle’s Theorem).

-The line through the endpoints will have equation the .
-This makes .
-The b will vanish when is differentiated and the result will be the same expression as in the analytic proof.
+The line through the right endpoint will have equation the This makes .
+When differentiated and the result will be the same expression as in the analytic proof.